 Eighty-nine year-old Dr Turner Waddell drove the wrong way for a mile along a dual carriageway in Hampshire, even as other motorists flashed their lights and beeped their horns.

-He then collided head-on with another car, in a collision that sadly killed 28 year-old driver Neil Colquhoun.
+He then collided head-on with another car, in a collision that sadly killed 28-year-old driver Neil Colquhoun.
 Dr Turner, who had failed an eye test the day before, was found to be blind in one eye and below the legal eyesight limit in the other.
-He was prosecuted for causing death by careless driving and received a nine months suspended sentence with a lifetime disqualification from driving.
+He was prosecuted for causing death by careless driving and received a nine-month suspended sentence with a lifetime disqualification from driving.

 The impact of ageing on eyesight